CRUDE OIL- Classification of Crude Oil

 3.7 RVP

-Reid vapor pressure is approximately the vapor pressure of gasoline at 100 oF
+Reid vapor pressure is approximately the vapor pressure of gasoline at 100 oF3.8 Octane number

-Octane number is defined as percentage volume of Iso-octane (2,2,4-trimethyl pentane) in a mixture of iso-octane and n-heptane that gives the same knocking charactristic as the fuel under consideration.
+Octane number is defined as percentage volume of Iso-octane (2,2,4-trimethyl pentane) in a mixture of iso-octane and n-heptane that gives the same knocking charactristic as the fuel under consideration.3.9 RON

-It is research method which represents the performance during city driving when acceleration is relatively frequent
+It is research method which represents the performance during city driving when acceleration is relatively frequent3.10 MON

-It is Motor method which is the guide to engine performance on the highway or under heavy load condition
+It is Motor method which is the guide to engine performance on the highway or under heavy load condition3.11 Sensitivity

 The difference between the research and motor octane number.
-Low sensitivity is better.
+Low sensitivity is better.3.12 PON

-Posted octane number is arithmetic average of the research and motor octane number.
+Posted octane number is arithmetic average of the research and motor octane number.3.13 Wax Content

 3.14 Aniline point